 Why use a collection agent?

-- Ideal for complex situations: Best for absentee landlords with multiple properties or little-to-no direct contact with their tenants.
+- Helping with complex situations: Best for absentee landlords with multiple properties or little-to-no direct contact with their tenants.

-- Peace of mind: You won’t need to rely on tenants to withhold and pay tax.
+- Giving peace of mind: You won’t need to rely on tenants to withhold and pay tax.

-- Time-saving: The agent will handle all the paperwork and compliance for you.
+- Saving time: The agent will handle all the paperwork and compliance for you.

 - Avoids penalties: Taxes are paid correctly and on time, avoiding penalties for late or incorrect filings.